dpakGit/DevOps_Traning/Python/Function_Arguments/README.md

 https://realpython.com/python-kwargs-and-args/

+use the exaples from the above link

 Passing Multiple Arguments to a Function

-Let's break down the code:

 ```